MarcSainvil/Project-Singlair/README.md

 - When a response with seating is received, display the seating input as well as the form requesting user's information.
 - User selects a seat, enters information and clicks 'Confirm'.
 - Contact the server with the data, and wait for a success response to redirect to the `/confirmation` page.
-- The confirmation page should display a confirmation message to the user with the info that they entered on the previous screen.
+- After the backend functionality is correctly completed, the confirmation page should display a confirmation message to the user with the info that they entered on the previous screen.
-- Consider using `localStorage` to save the reservation id, to allow for retrieval if the user closes and reopens the browser at `/reservation`.

 ---